Code-Institute-Submissions/GiovanniSalvi-World_Wide_Wine_JulyResub/README.md

   10. As User I want

-  • Check my personal account, update account's details and see my orsers history.
+  • Check my personal account, update account's details and see my orders history.

 ### The project has beeen designed to make pages render well on a variety of devices and window or screen sizes such as: